anthonykulis/cps206/classes/basic/introduction_to_classes.md

 But there is a serious problem here.
 Do you see it?
 Let me give a code example that will break the system.

-    Divide d = new Divide();
+    Divide d = new Divide(3, 0);
     d.setNum(3);
     d.divide();

 Now it is obvious.
-In our default constructor we set `denom` to 0.
+In our constructor we set `denom` to 0.
 3/0 rips apart the universe.
 We have to handle this `ArithmeticException`.
 To do so, `divide` needs to throw that exception if `denom` is 0.
 Lets update the `divide` method.